senzing-garage/aws-cloudformation-ecs-senzing-stack-basic/docs/README.md

    The name of the cloudformation stack deployed with the [aws-cloudformation-database-cluster](https://github.com/Senzing/aws-cloudformation-database-cluster) cloudformation template.
-   The values of the DatabaseStack exported outputs are used by the [aws-cloudformation-ecs-senzing-stack-basic](https://github.com/Senzing/aws-cloudformation-ecs-senzing-stack-basic).
+   The DatabaseStack exported output values are used by the [aws-cloudformation-ecs-senzing-stack-basic](https://github.com/Senzing/aws-cloudformation-ecs-senzing-stack-basic).
 1. **Required:** Yes
 1. **Type:** String